thinlizzy/die-tk/README.md

 This is an Alpha version of a portable GUI TK API.
 It supports WinApi and XLib bindings.

 # COMPILE
+I am experimenting with CMake now.
+Please let me know if it works for you.

-Sorry!
-No build system yet, so you need to set your favorite C++ compiler to C++14 and build a library with all files under src directory.
+For the ones that don't want to use CMake, you need to set your favorite C++ compiler to C++14 and build a library with all files under src directory.
 Windows builds need to include win32 directory as well.
 Linux builds need to include linux directory likewise.

 Library clients should include die-tk.h, which includes all necessary header files from src subdirectories.